Assistance programs Indianapolis and Marion County

 Concord Center Association covers the south side of Indianapolis.
 Social services and financial aid may be offered for mortgage, rent, or heating / utility bills.
 Other resources may be food, clothing, and basic needs for the very low income.
 The office is on South Meridian Street.
-(317) 637-4376
+Telephone number is (317) 637-4376

 Human and Social Services from JEWEL is a partnership of churches.
 The organization administers several services for seniors, children, and low income families.
 There may be very limited cash assistance for expenses.
 In some cases, a loan is used for utility bills, rent, or medical needs such as prescriptions.
 They offer Christmas toys, gifts, and meals from Christmas Under-A-Star.
 Free food is from a snack program and the Indianapolis Gleaner's Food Bank.
 More JEWEL services.

 Central Indiana Community Action Program – Resources are focused on both paying utility bills and conserving energy.
 The non-profit also offers other referrals such as to job training, case management, and maybe even loans for rent or housing costs.
-428 South Washington Street, Marion, IN 46953, dial (765) 664-7798
+Some basic transportation is offered, including free cars for the low-income in Marion County or a grant to fix an auto.
+The address is 428 South Washington Street, Marion, IN 46953, dial 765-298-8086 or (765) 664-7798

 Society of St. Vincent dePaul is a charity that provides social services and possible emergency assistance to the poor and less fortunate.
 Programs range from vouchers for food or medications to the possibility of funds for expenses such as rent or heating bills.
 More on St. Vincent dePaul financial aid in Indianapolis.